ABOUT:

-In 2021 her collaborative animation with Senior Gooniyandi artist Mervyn Street was commissioned for an exhibition at the WA Museum Boola Bardip.
-She was lead artist and animator for the award winning documentary 'Message of the Lyrebird', produced by Balangara Films.
 Her collaborative animation 'At First Sight' with Miriwoong artist Peggy Griffiths-Madij was screened at the Perth Institute of Contemporary Arts, at the Australian Cinematheque - Queensland Gallery of Modern Art and at the Art Gallery of South Australia for Tarnanthi in 2019.

 In 2019 her illustrations were commissioned by the WA Community Arts Network for the Noongar 'Lullabies' album artwork and she worked with ScreenWest and Ballardong Wadjuk Yok/Walyalup artist Yabini Esther (Kickett) McDowell on animations for the Yagan Tower screen space in Perth.
 A series of 6 animations she produced with Gija artists from Warmun Arts Centre were exhibited at the Art Gallery of WA, commissioned as part of the Desert River Sea program.
 She undertook a commissioned residency at the Allerhandverein Arts Centre in Mecklenburg-Vorpommern region, Germany in August 2019.

-In 2017 she held a solo exhibition of her paintings as part of the Broome Fringe Festival.
 In 2016 she spent 2 months at the NES Artist Residency, Iceland, where she undertook a creative development for her theatre and image making practice.
 Her illustrations have been published in 3 editions of of the comic anthology collection ‘Tango’ edited by Bernard Caleo, and in the Tango Collection 2009, published by Allen and Unwin

 CONTACT: